Which service is right for me?

 Feeling stressed, worried or lonely?
 At The Living Room, you can drop in, no appointment necessary, for a chat with a Peer Supporter.

-If you are struggling with a more complex issue, or could use some extra support, make a free appointment with a psychologist.
+If you are struggling with a more complex issue, or could use some extra support, call 6488 2423 for a free appointment.

 We're committed to your wellbeing